-Gerdau is Brazil's largest producer of steel, a leading producer of long steel in the Americas and one of the world's leading suppliers of special steel.
-In Brazil, it also produces flat steel and iron ore for its own use.
+Gerdau is the largest Brazilian producer of steel, a leading producer of long steel in the Americas and one of the world's leading suppliers of special steel.
+In Brazil, it also produces flat steel and iron ore for its own consumption.

-Gerdau is the largest recycling company in Latin America and uses scrap as an important input, with 73% of the steel it produces made from the material.
+Gerdau is the largest recycling company in Latin America and uses scrap as an important input, with 71% of the steel it produces made from the material.
 Every year, Gerdau transforms 11 million tonnes of scrap into a variety of steel products.